237 N. Old Woodward Ave. Suite 100 Birmingham, MI, 48009 United States

 What does a normal day of work look like for you?

-Are there any new programs or destinations we should look out for in 2016?
+Are there any new internship destinations or placements prospective participants should look out for in 2016?